ToolJet/ToolJet/docs/versioned_docs/version-2.35.0/widgets/datepicker.md

 ---
 id: datepicker
-title: Datepicker
+title: Date Picker
 ---
-# Datepicker
+# Date Picker

-The Datepicker widget allows users to select a single value for date and time from a pre-determined set.
+The **Date Picker** widget allows users to select a single value for date and time from a pre-determined set.

 <div style={{paddingTop:'24px', paddingBottom:'24px'}}>